-When my day is longer and craves something spicy to snack on, my special thanks to these easy goat cheese stuffed mini peppers.
-These are stuffed sweet mini peppers with mild heat and a creamy stuffing that leaves you and your guests highly satisfied at the end.
+When my day is more extended and crave something spicy to snack on, my special thanks to these easy goat cheese stuffed mini peppers.
+These are stuffed with sweet mini peppers with mild heat and a creamy stuffing that leaves you and your guests highly satisfied at the end.

-This savory stuffed mini peppers recipe is perfect for the party or the family(this ground turkey stuffed peppers are great too).
-It also makes an excellent game day snack although it is perfect for any time of the year.
+This savory stuffed mini peppers recipe is perfect for the party or the family(this ground turkey stuffed peppers are great, too).
+It also makes an excellent game day snack, although it is ideal for any time of the year.

-Sweet mini peppers look in vibrant rainbow colors turn out fabulous food at parties or get-together.
+Sweet mini peppers look in vibrant rainbow colors and turn out fabulous food at parties or get-togethers.
 Perfect to serve with fries or salad.

 About this Goat cheese stuffed mini peppers

 Low heat.
 Are mini peppers spicy?
 These are nill to low heat, same as the bell peppers.
-These are mildly spiced that does not hurt your taste buds much.
+These are mildly spiced, which does not hurt your taste buds much.

 Easy.
-The process of making and the ingredients required for this recipe is minimal.
+The process of making and the ingredients required for this recipe are minimal.
 Makes it easy to put this goat cheese mini peppers together effortlessly.
-Not to mention here, prepping is so much easier, prep the filling ahead of time and bake whenever needed like this jalapeno poppers without cream cheese.
+Not to mention here, prepping is so much easier, prepare the filling ahead of time and bake whenever needed like this jalapeno poppers without cream cheese.

 Low-carb.
-Have low carb dietary restrictions?
-This keto-friendly snack could greatly fit on your menu including these roasted mini peppers.
+Have low-carb dietary restrictions?
+This keto-friendly snack could exceptionally fit on your menu, including these roasted mini peppers.

 Satisfying.
-Mini peppers come in a variety of colors red, orange and yellow, and filling with the goat cheese makes them an eye candy moment at the party table that tastes excellent.
+Mini peppers come in a variety of colors red, orange, and yellow, and filling with goat cheese makes them an eye candy moment at the party table that tastes excellent.

 The key ingredients

 Mini sweet peppers.
-These are rich in vitamin C and vitamin, and mildly hot than the bell peppers or other types of pepper.
+These are rich in vitamin C and vitamin, and mildly hotter than bell peppers or other types of pepper.
 These goat cheese stuffed mini peppers are multicolored and small, an excellent fit for bite-sized appetizers.

 Garlic powder.
 An enhancer that boosts up the peppery flavors. if you are planning to use freshly minced garlic sauteed slightly before adding to the cheese.

 Red pepper flakes.
-These add smokiness and well absorbed by the goat cheese and delivers a rich taste.
+These add smokiness, and well absorbed by the goat cheese, and deliver a rich taste.